jefflongo/vscode-better-copy-paste/README.md

 ### Other Extensions That Shadow Copy/Paste

-This extension is not compatible with other extensions that shadow the copy/paste keybinds.
-One such extension is [Clipboard History](https://github.com/aefernandes/vscode-clipboard-history-extension).
+This extension is not compatible with other extensions that shadow the copy/cut/paste keybinds.
 This is because there is no API for intercepting copy/paste outside of binding over the keybinds.
 To my knowledge, there is no way for extensions to share the keybinds (assuming the keybinds are in the same "when" context), nor would we want other extensions interacting with the clipboard.

 ### Externally Copied Text